 Comment #4.
 NWPPA requests that ODEQ provide written confirmation that during the term of the variance for a discharger, the terms of the variance – achieving the highest attainable condition and implementation of a mercury minimization plan – are controlling in terms of NPDES permit conditions over underlying water quality standards and TMDL waste load allocations.

 Response.
-A variance is a temporary change to the water quality standard for purpose of developing permit conditions.
+A variance is a temporary change to the water quality standard for purpose of developing permit limits and requirements.
 A variance does not change the underlying water quality standard for purposes of assessment and development of TMDLs.
-Once DEQ develops and EPA approves a TMDL, or EPA develops its own TMDL, NPDES permit conditions are based on the TMDL.
-DEQ is moving forward with the variance in the case that implementation of the TMDL is delayed, so that DEQ can issue permits.
+However, the commenter is correct; if a discharger has a variance, the permit conditions are based on the variance, not the underlying standard or TMDL waste load allocations.

 DEQ did not make any changes in response to this comment.